SkyKuker/---/README.eng.md

 Q: Hey you, close your project immediately, or you will be sued by big amount of judges for copyright violation!

 A: Syienduk (if it's you), comrade, I don't violate your copyright!
 I write subtitles' text by myself, & my policy differs from yours (what eliminates all claims against me).
 For example, I don't add English, Russian, Belarusian, Polish, and Ukrainian to the "Misheard", because there are many ones, & of historical reasons ^.
 And, I don't compile video with words, which you misheard, but I write subtitles.
 What you do leads to discord (not social media) (like [here](https://www.youtube.com/watch?v=pXb8yNrDQDY&lc=UgjvyN6xzgZPHHgCoAEC)) and violates copyright (this time not mine & not yours, but authors' of videos).
 You tear out of context some video pieces (also bit carelessly) and you assign words to them, so many users don't understand, where did you hear that.
 Video, maybe, belongs to somebody, but subtitles don't, consider my license.
 This means that **I** will sue you for harassment to me.
 Moreover, I clearly said in first subtitles and in head of the file that my project is a **FORK** (only subtitle) from your project, not its full copy.
-I will help you, on the contrary, but I see that I make it of no effect.
+I'd like to help you, on the contrary, but I see that I make it of no effect.
 Well, I'll help *myself.*

 Q: As, que tool meh?
 A: Japan, say jeu time!

 Q: What do these marks mean, like "WUT" or "Kill Me"?
-A: They mean necessity of correction\truncation\addition to text.
+A: They make correction\truncation\addition important to the text.

-Q: Thoroughly - is how?
+Q: Thoroughly - is like?
-A: By pattern:
+A: As:
  * Song:
  * Lang:
  * Words in prohibited language to original words' language ratio (optional):